 “So what is a House Concert?”
 A House Concert is a concert in a house (obvious really).

 Any house will do, provided it has a room or outdoor space if the weather is reliable (ahem) which will fit 25 or more people seated, plus the performers.
 Whilst this might seem like a lot of people to squish into a typical living room, if you can take out some of the bigger furniture and put rows of dining chairs in instead (and I appreciate that most people don’t own 25 dining chairs, but you might be able to borrow some from the neighbours) it’s actually not that difficult.

 “So who can come?”
 A House Concert is attended by people you invite, your family, friends and neighbours, not members of the public, so you needn’t worry about ending up with a house full of strangers.

 “How does the money work?”
 Importantly, the audience don’t buy tickets for House Concerts.
-The hosts will specify a suggested donation, usually around £10 a head, which goes straight to the performers (and reducing our student loans).
+The hosts will specify a suggested donation, usually around £10 a head, which goes straight to the performers.
+If I'm bringing a guitarist you might need more people or a bigger donation.
 The hosts don’t make anything from hosting the concerts; other than of course fabulous music in their front living room.
 A house concert also makes a superb present for a friend.